smirarab/chr4avian/rearrangements/README.md

+See [../maf2synteny](../maf2synteny) directory for scripts used to obtain the synteny blocks used here.

 * draw.R: Draws the synteny plot
 * outlier_plot.R: Draws the plot with outliers indicated for each genome.
 * galGal4ToGalGal6.over.chain.gz: Chain file to connect galgal4 coordinated (used by B10K) to galgal6 coordinates